Can I Cheat On the AIP?

 Summary – What Are The Repercussions?

-Okay, so for argument’s sake let’s say you decide to ignore everything I’ve said – ask yourself, what are the repercussions going to be if I cheat?
+Let’s say you decide to ignore everything I’ve said – ask yourself, what are the repercussions going to be if I cheat?
 How are you going to feel physically and mentally?

 This is where the rubber meets the road as they say, and you get to make the decision for yourself!